-The Right of Access – Subject Access Requests: how to handle them
+The Right of Access – Data Subject Access Requests: how to handle them

 The right of access is nothing new, but there are some changes ushered in by the EU General Data Protection Regulation (GDPR).
 There’s also the anticipation that increased awareness (and the removal of the fee) will see the number of requests received rise.

-It’s crucial that employees are aware of what a Subject Access Request (SAR) is and the importance of immediately passing such requests to the Data Protection Officer or relevant member of staff/team.
+It’s crucial that employees are aware of what a Data Subject Access Request (DSAR) is and the importance of immediately passing such requests to the Data Protection Officer or relevant member of staff/team.
 Time is of the essence!

 A request could be sent to any department and come from a variety of sources.
 Individuals do not need to officially write a letter addressed to the Data Protection Office for it to be a valid request.
 They might be submitted by email or social media and may be addressed to the “wrong” department or person.